saptarshibasu/aws-study/README.md

 * EC2 **User Data** script runs once (with root privileges) at the instance first start
 * EC2 Launch types -
   * **On-demand instances** - short workload, predictable pricing
-  * **Reserved instances** - long workload (>= 1 year)
+  * **Reserved instances** - long workload (>= 1 year) - upto 75% discount
-  * **Convertible reserved instances** - long workload with flexible instance types
+  * **Convertible reserved instances** - long workload with flexible instance types - upto 54% discount
   * **Scheduled reserved instances** - reserved for specific time window
-  * **Spot instances** - short workload, cheap, can lose instances, good for batch jobs, big data analytics etc.
+  * **Spot instances** - short workload, cheap, can lose instances, good for batch jobs, big data analytics etc. - upto 90% discount
   * **Dedicated instances** - no other customer will share the hardware, but instances from same AWS account can share hardware, no control on instance placement
-  * **Dedicated hosts** - the entire server is reserved, provides more control on instance placement, more visibility into sockets and cores, good for "bring your own licenses (BYOL)", complicated regulatory needs
+  * **Dedicated hosts** - the entire server is reserved, provides more control on instance placement, more visibility into sockets and cores, good for "bring your own licenses (BYOL)", complicated regulatory needs - 3 year period reservation
 * **Billing** by second with a minimum of 60 seconds
 * **Spot Price** - If you terminate your instance, you pay for any partial hour used (as you do for On-Demand or Reserved Instances).
 However, you are not charged for any partial hour of usage if the Spot price goes above your maximum price and Amazon EC2 interrupts your Spot Instance
-* A custom **AMI** can be created with pre-installed software packages, security patches etc. instead of writing user data scripts, so that the boot time is less during autoscaling
-* **AMIs** are built for a specific region, but can be copied across regions
 * T2/T3 are **burstable** instances.
 Spikes are handled using burst credits that are accumulated over time.
 If burst credits are all consumed, performance will suffer
 * **M instance types** are balanced
 * `http://169.254.169.254/latest/user-data/` gives **user data** scripts